HSRLCLab/SmartFactory_MQTTCommunication/README.md

 It provides the functions for:
 * Network-Connection
 * MQTT-Functionalities
-* access the Message-Storage
+* access the Message-Storage (Cirrcular Buffer)

 #### CommunicationConfiguration.h
-In the *CommunicationConfiguration.h*-File are alle important things defined:
+In the *CommunicationConfiguration.h*-File are all important settings defined:
 * WLAN SSID
 * WLAN password
 * WLAN Shield pins